aaronchong888/AWS-MSK-Connect-Workshop/README.md

 The workshop is divided into multiple modules.
 Each module targets a specific connector.

 ### Costs
 Some of the labs in the workshop will require you to create resources in your AWS cloud account.
 This will incur costs that may not be covered in AWS free tier.
-We recommend that you clean up the resources once you are finished with the lab to stop incurring any additional charges.
+We recommend that you clean up the resources once you are finished with the workshop to stop incurring any additional charges.

-> To be updated: instructions to clean up the resources created within the labs
+You may refer to the **Clean Up** section for the instructions to clean up the resources created within the workshop.

 ### Regions
 The workshop is supported in the regions where the Amazon MSK Connect feature is available.
 Workshop has been tested in following regions.